Dynamical quantum ergodicity from energy level statistics: Cyclic permutations for typical systems

+where $\zeta(z)$ is the Riemann zeta function.
 Now we consider the most important (i.e. typical) cases of practical interest.
 Poisson statistics~\cite{Haake} corresponds to $\lambda = d^{-1}$ and $\gamma = 0$, for which we obtain

 Together with the conditions for Eq.~\eqref{eq:dftoptimal}, this implies that every (DFT and non-DFT) cyclic permutation for a system with Poisson level statistics has $\vareps_C(1,t_0) > (2/d)$.
+As long as $z(\ptau, t_0)$ is not drastically different from a Gaussian in $\ptau$, as expected from the typicality considerations of Sec.~\ref{sec:GaussianEstimate}, it follows that the persistence decays to the Haar random value by $\ptau \lesssim O(d^{1/2}) \ll d/2$, and no DFT cyclic permutation is even remotely close to being ergodic for a typical system with Poisson statistics.
 On the other hand, the circular Wigner-Dyson ensembles~\cite{Haake, Mehta} have $\gamma = 1$ and $\lambda = 2/(\beta d^2)$ with $\beta = 1,2,4$ for COE, CUE, CSE respectively.
 With $t_0 = 1$ ($=2\pi\Omega/d$), the error satisfies

 These relations encode the following property: any system admits cyclic permutations with large error, but only sufficiently rigid spectra can admit cyclic permutations with small error, quantifying the discussion in Sec.~\ref{sec:modefluctuations}.
 For instance, if a system is known to have a cyclic permutation with error smaller than $(2/d)$, we can rule out Poisson statistics for that system.